jcberthon/containers/ntp/Readme.md

     $ docker run --cap-add SYS_TIME --cap-add SYS_RESOURCE jcberthon/ntpd -g -n

-*Note: the container run in foreground mode with this option, so I can check the messages easily and see how to tweak it further.
-But the next step will be to make it run as a daemon (remove option `-n`).*
+*Note: the container run in foreground mode with this option (option `-n`), this is important for Docker so that it can keep track of the process and knows when the container should exit or not.*